BABYTRUMP (BABYTRUMP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BABYTRUMP Historical Price

-According to the latest data gathered on BABYTRUMP live price page, the current price of BABYTRUMP is 0.00244515USD.
-The circulating supply of BABYTRUMP(BABYTRUMP) is 39.69M BABYTRUMP , giving it a market capitalization of $96.91K.
+According to the latest data gathered on BABYTRUMP live price page, the current price of BABYTRUMP is 0.00239606USD.
+The circulating supply of BABYTRUMP(BABYTRUMP) is 39.69M BABYTRUMP , giving it a market capitalization of $95.11K.

 How Does BABYTRUMP (BABYTRUMP) Price Prediction Module Work?